A topic from the subject of Organic Chemistry in Chemistry.

 Data Analysis

-The data from organic synthesis experiments is typically analyzed using a variety of techniques, including:
+Data from organic synthesis experiments is analyzed using various techniques, including:

 • Melting point determination